nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 } catch { case e: Exception => e.getMessage }
 ```

-This, however, does not: the header row is skipped and the rest is valid.
+This, however, does not fail: the header is skipped and the rest is valid.

 ```tut
 rawData.asUnsafeCsvRows[CarTuple](',', true).toList